FM-Ahmed/Collection/README.md

 ### check_prime.py
 Checks if some arbitrary input $n$ is a prime number or not.
 My take on this for fun, and likely not the most efficient.

+### prime_number.py
+Checks if some arbitrary input $n$ is a prime number or not.
+Version 2 of checking if some input is a prime number.

 ### primes.py
 Uses the function check_prime.py to list all the primes between $1$ and $n$.
 The length of the list is the amount of prime numbers between $1$ and $n$.